 Marine plastics pollution is insidious.
 Single-use plastic bottles and disposable coffee cups (together with a host of other plastic packaging, aluminium cans and glass bottles) have many and transboundary impacts on marine and coastal environments, wildlife and even human wellbeing.
-Much work is needed in the UK to increase production of non-polluting alternatives, increase reuse, improve recycling standards and disposal regimes, increase public awareness and better engage industry in order to meet the UK's targets in resource efficiency and ocean health and biodiversity.
+Much work is needed in the UK to reduce consumption of single-use plastics, increase production of non-polluting alternatives, increase reuse, improve recycling standards and disposal regimes, increase public awareness and better engage industry in order to meet the UK's targets in resource efficiency and ocean health and biodiversity.